 In 1987, they decided to purchase land used for wheat production in the Dundee Hills (Willamette Valley) and began planting their first vineyards in Oregon: Domaine Drouhin Oregon.
 In 2013, the new generation bought further south a second estate, Roserock, 279 acres in the Eola-Amity Hills.

-There are a lot of similarities between the two regions even though they
+lot of similarities between the two regions even though they are separated by

 The tasting will correspond to 6 wines, 2 whites and 4 reds, precedeed with our cellars' visit.